 • A stager came to the home and recommended decluttering the space as well as modernizing it with newer decor.
 “We lived in the home for 15 years and had trouble distinguishing our personal items from what a buyer would consider clutter,” the homeowner said.
 “The stager also helped us modernize the home to appeal to what would likely be a young family moving in.
 We put antique and traditional furniture in storage and replaced it with more modern accessories.

 • The house went on the market in May.
 This means that the yard needed to be in impeccable condition.
-Luckily, the irises in the back were in full bloom and the front yard was freshly mulched and shrubs were trimmed.
+Luckily, the irises in the back were in full bloom and the front yard was freshly mulched and the shrubs were trimmed.

-• Hack: The doorknobs (not the hinges) and fireplace grate were spray painted oil rubbed bronze.
+• Hack: The doorknobs (not the hinges) and fireplace grate were spray-painted oil-rubbed bronze.
 As opposed to buying new, this saved money.

 Add a hibiscus tree and an outdoor rug to make your deck feel well-maintained and fresh.